Oral Hearing Dockets:

 - Deposition excerpts or edited videotapes -- designations of page and line numbers.
 Copies of designations and either a condensed or electronic copy of the transcript must be provided to the court reporter prior to trial.

-- Jury Charges - you may email your proposed jury charge to Grace_Cantada@ccl.hctx.net prior to trial.
+- Jury Charges - the parties are responsible for editing their jury charge during trial.
+You may email your proposed jury charge to Grace_Cantada@ccl.hctx.net prior to your assigned trial date.
 You may also bring it on a CD or flash drive, in Word format only.
 See the Jury Charge Template.

-Parties will be given the jury list to review during morning docket call.
+Parties will be given the jury list to review as soon as it becomes available.

 Voir dire and motions in limine are generally not on the record.
 If you need either of these on the record, you must notify the court reporter in advance.